AlexiaJM/LEGIT/README.md

 For usage of elastic net with LEGIT models, see: https://cran.r-project.org/web/packages/LEGIT/vignettes/ElasticNet.html

+For the rest, please refer to the reference manual: https://cran.r-project.org/web/packages/LEGIT/LEGIT.pdf.

 **Important note: What if I only have one gene and environment?**

 Many are interested in using the package only for GxE testing with a standard GxE model with only one gene and one environment (so non-LEGIT).
 To make it work with one gene and one environment, you can simply use the GxE_interaction_test function and set ``genes=data.frame(G=mydata$mygene)`` and ``env=data.frame(E=mydata$myenvironment)``.
 Same goes for the LEGIT function.